HeroesOfAndromeda/Apollo-Comics/Characters/Supers/Superhumans/Carlos de la Rosa.md

 **- Physical Traits and Fighting Style -**

 **Physical Traits:** 5ft 10, A little lean.
 Has retractable fangs, claws, and red eyes.

+**What perfume they smell like:** Spicebomb Extreme by Viktor&Rolf during the winter.

 **Fighting Style:** Uses martial arts and plans ahead of time what he'll do.
    - He uses his metal baton, knives, and martial arts for close combat.